-A 'serious incident' means any event that directly or indirectly has caused or could have caused an unexpected or unwanted event including:
+A 'serious incident' means any event that directly or indirectly has caused or could have caused an unexpected or unwanted event including any of the following:

-- the death of a patient, user or other person - the temporary or permanent serious deterioration of a patient's, user's or other person's state of health - a serious public health threat.
+- a.
+The death of a patient, user or other person, - b.
+The temporary or permanent serious deterioration of a patient's, user's or other person's state of health, - c.
+A serious public health threat